suned/stateless/README.md

 ```
 For effects that do not require abilities, but might fail.

-Sometimes, instantiating your ability instances may itself require side-effects.
+Sometimes, instantiating abilities may itself require side-effects.
 For example, consider a program that requires a `Config` ability:

 ```python